muppet9010/Factorio-Stasis-Mine/README.md

 - Things already in a stasis can not be affected by another stasis triggering.
 Only "free" things can enter a stasis.
 - Inspired by the Protoss Stasis Trap in StarCraft 2, but adapted for Factorio.
 - Stasis land mines are themselves immune from the stasis effect.
+- When a rolling stock in a train affected by stasis is disconnected, after the train leaves stasis the same effects happen as when a regular train has a carriage disconnected.
+The train parts will each be set to manual losing any station reservation and if the train is moving it may crash in to the other parts of itself.